wanghailei/sror/assets_precompile.md

 `rails assets:clean assets:precompile`

-<mark style="background-color:red;">% Remember to restart the Rails server to see effect.
-20230613 %</mark>
+==% Remember to restart the Rails server to see effect.
+20230613 %

-***

 ## Import Maps

-Import Maps manage your application's JavaScript dependencies. <mark style="background-color:orange;">Import Maps make using most npm packages without the need for transpiling or bundling,</mark> by importing JavaScript modules using logical names that map to versioned/digested files – directly from the browser.
+Import Maps manage your application's JavaScript dependencies. ==Import Maps make using most npm packages without the need for transpiling or bundling,== by importing JavaScript modules using logical names that map to versioned/digested files – directly from the browser.

-<mark style="background-color:orange;">When using Import Maps, no separate build process is required</mark>, just start your server with `bin/rails server` and you are good to go.
+==When using Import Maps, no separate build process is required==, just start your server with `bin/rails server` and you are good to go.

-<mark style="background-color:orange;">Import maps are a browser feature that allows you to control the behaviour of JavaScript imports</mark>.
+==Import maps are a browser feature that allows you to control the behaviour of JavaScript imports==.
 They provide a way to map import specifiers (like module names) to actual URLs, enabling you to:

 **Simplify Module Paths**: You can shorten or simplify paths to JavaScript modules.
 Instead of using long or complex URLs in your import statements, you can define a short, easy-to-remember name.